Prime Media Group Limited (PRT) To Go Ex-Dividend on January 26th

-Prime Media Group Limited (ASX:PRT) declared a interim dividend on Monday, January 24th, MarketIndexAU reports.
-Shareholders of record on Monday, January 31st will be paid a dividend of 0.26 per share on Monday, January 31st.
-This represents a yield of 58.43%.
-The ex-dividend date of this dividend is Wednesday, January 26th.
-This is an increase from Prime Media Group’s previous interim dividend of $0.02.
+Prime Media Group Limited (ASX:PRT) announced a interim dividend on Wednesday, January 26th, MarketIndexAU reports.
+Stockholders of record on Thursday, February 3rd will be given a dividend of 0.26 per share on Thursday, February 3rd.
+This represents a dividend yield of 55.91%.
+The ex-dividend date is Wednesday, January 26th.

 Prime Media Group Company Profile